How to use content to build a lead generation strategy that'll keep your sales team happy

 After the prospect has become more aware of their situation and the high level solutions, they will need to present a business case to make a purchase.
 This is the point at which research begins in earnest.

 As before, the key to success is making sure content is relevant, timely and factual.
 Because the consideration stage of the buying process may involve different job roles, you will also need to carefully reconsider your target personas, creating new ones where appropriate and addressing their business pains.
-For further clues as to how your content needs to mapped to client needs and buying processes, your marketing and sales teams can review previous projects.
+For further clues as to how your content needs to map to client needs and buying processes, your marketing and sales teams can review previous projects.

 Consideration content is also intended to provide in-depth information that will provide your prospect with everything required to create a shortlist of suitable solutions and providers.
 Decision makers need extensive facts, figures and examples targeted to their specific interests if they are to be convinced of your expertise and knowledge.